 These actions are explicitly forbidden in Hack Club spaces:

 Please understand that speech and actions have consequences, and unacceptable behavior will not be tolerated.
 When you participate in areas where the code of conduct applies, you should act in the spirit of the "Hacker values".
-If you conduct yourself in a way that is explicitly forbidden by the Code of Conduct, you will be warned and asked to stop.
+If you conduct yourself in a way that is explicitly forbidden by the Code of Conduct, you will be warned and asked to stop, and your messages may be removed by community moderators.
 Repeated offenses may result in a temporary or permanent ban from the community.

 This procedure only serves as a general guideline for moderation & enforcement of our community conduct.
 Under all circumstances, the Working Group or Hack Club's staff members may take any action we deem appropriate, including an immediate removal from the community.
 Being banned from the Hack Club community may also prevent you from participating in our community events, including but not restricted to: local club meetings, hackathons, or challenges.